Cycling Mt. Wellington, Australia

 This climb is on the Australian island state of Tasmania.
-Tasmania is home to the first environmental political party in the world and 42% of its land is some form of protected land.
-This bicycle climb is almost entirely in Wellington Park (617 acres established in 1993).
+Tasmania is home to the first environmental political party in the world, and 42% of its land is protected land in some way.
+This bicycle climb is almost entirely in Wellington Park (617 acres; established in 1993).
 We begin the climb a short distance west of Hobart (pop.
 229,000, the largest city and capitol of Tasmania; the smallest but second oldest Australian state capital).

 The 23 km climb starts at the edge of the CBD in Hobart.
 As such, traffic is heavy.
 Combined with the general disregard for cyclists on Australian roads, riders have to be on the defensive.